-Apprentice Power also supports the CRA compliance process by making advanced manufacturing and other apprenticeship grants available to employers through their banking relationships.
+Apprentice Power supports CRA compliance by making apprenticeship grants available to employers through their banking relationships.

-The grants are intended to promote financial literacy and education, create job opportunities for low-and-moderate-income individuals, catalyze sector-based workforce initiatives, advance 3D printed affordable homes and advance community and economic development.
+Apprentice Power strategies promote financial literacy and education, create job opportunities for low-and-moderate-income individuals, catalyze sector-based workforce initiatives and help to finance 3D printed affordable homes and advance community and economic development.

 "A nation’s human capital endowment embodies the knowledge and skills residing in individuals, which empowers them to create economic value.